aquasecurity/kube-bench/README.md

 kube-bench [master|node]
 ```

-If you manually downloaded the kube-bench binary (using curl command above), you have to specify the location of configuration directory and file.
+If you manually downloaded the kube-bench binary (using curl command above), you have to specify the location of the configuration directory and file.
 For example:
 ```
 ./kube-bench --config-dir `pwd`/cfg --config `pwd`/cfg/config.yaml [master|node]
 ```

-See previous section on [Running kube-bench](#running-kube-bench) for further details on using the kube-bench binary.
+See the previous section on [Running kube-bench](#running-kube-bench) for further details on using the kube-bench binary.

 ### Installing from sources